yagebu/dotfiles/README.md

-## These dotfiles are managed using fresh

-These dotfiles put most files in `.config` so that the home directory is nice and clean. following should be added to /etc/zsh/zshenv so that zsh finds its config.
-The environment for most other programs are the set in ~.config/zsh/.zshenv.
+These dotfiles put most files in `~/.config` so that the home directory is nice and clean.
+The following should be added to `/etc/zsh/zshenv` so that zsh finds its config.

     export ZDOTDIR="$HOME/.config/zsh/"

-Since the install script that fresh provides doesn't properly work with keeping everything in ~/.config/ a manual installation is necessary.

-    git clone https://github.com/yagebu/dotfiles.git ~/dev/dotfiles
-    git clone https://github.com/freshshell/fresh.git ~/.config/fresh/source/freshshell/fresh
-    FRESH_RCFILE=~/dev/dotfiles/freshrc FRESH_PATH=~/.config/fresh ~/.config/fresh/source/freshshell/fresh/bin/fresh
+To install the files, run `./install download` (which dowloads some dependencies from Github).
+On changes, run `install` to copy over the changes files.

 ## Desktop Environment